Australians send around $500 million in fashion clothing to the tip each year. More than 95 per cent of this can be recycled or reused.

 Renting and borrowing are great for one-off events like weddings.
 Online platforms like The Volte can connect you to lenders of clothes for special occasions.
 That way you can look great while spending less.

 Cost is also important.
-A new $10 shirt is probably low-quality and/or fast fashion, so it won't last long and will end up in landfill.
+A new $10 shirt is probably low-quality and may be fast fashion, so it won't last long and will end up in landfill.

 A good test of clothing quality is considering how much you'd like to be paid to make an item.